Rinderpest: Virus

 Rinderpest virus (RPV), a member of the genus Morbillivirus, is closely related to the measles and canine distemper viruses.
 Like other members of the Paramyxoviridae family, it produces enveloped virions, and is a negative-sense single-stranded RNA virus.
-The virus is particularly fragile and is quickly inactivated by heat, desiccation and sunlight.
+The virus is particularly fragile and is quickly inactivated by heat, desiccation, and sunlight.

 Measles virus evolved from the then-widespread rinderpest virus most probably between the 11th and 12th centuries.
 The earliest likely origin is during the seventh century; some linguistic evidence exists for this earlier origin.
+In 2020 research on the measles virus has suggested a modified understanding of the evolution of rinderpest.
+Work on preserved older samples of measles (1912 and following) have been tested in various ways to determine the likely trajectory of the measles virus' divergence from rinderpest.
+It is thought based on this study that the earliest date at which the divergence could have occurred is the sixth century BC.

 Disease and symptoms

 Death rates during outbreaks were usually extremely high, approaching 100% in immunologically naïve populations.
 The disease was mainly spread by direct contact and by drinking contaminated water, although it could also be transmitted by air.

 Initial symptoms include fever, loss of appetite, and nasal and eye discharges.
 Subsequently, irregular erosions appear in the mouth, the lining of the nose, and the genital tract.
 Acute diarrhea, preceded by constipation, is also a common feature.
 Most animals die six to twelve days after the onset of these clinical signs.
+The delayed appearance of these signs of illness account for the steady spread of the disease once a historical outbreak began: an animal infected by rinderpest undergoes an incubation period of 3–15 days.
+Signs of the disease only manifest at the end of that time.
+Cattle and wild ungulates will normally die 8–12 days after signs of the disease emerge, by which time the animals may have travelled far from the place of infection and been mixed with many other animals.